Being the continuation of InstaPunk and InstaPunk Rules

 Probably already throwing hip checks and head butts in the new place..

-This post was last updated at 10:45 AM, Sunday, July 6.
-Latest entries are “Sometimes They Drag Me Back in,” “An AI video Hoax to be wary of,” and “What Diggers Found Unprompted,” The Instapunk Times is on the racks...
-NEW: Undernet Black was updated recently.
+This post was last updated at 2:30 PM., Sunday, October 26.
+Latest entries are “A Thing We Meticulously Don’t Talk About,” “What’s Going to Happen on ‘No Kings’ Day?”and “A Skirmish in the Gender/Family Wars.”
+The Instapunk Times is on the newsstand [STRIKE ISSUE!]
+Undernet Black was updated October 24.
 This will be a pinned post in perpetuity, but it will be updated continuously, just like all of our lives.
 The title — “My World and Welcome to It” — is stolen happily from James Thurber, who is known as a humorist, unabashedly untrained cartoonist, and dog lover.
 He was also subject to melancholy, a drinker of note, and something of an outsider (in his own damaged eyes at least) as an Ohioan, born and educated, who became a fixture in the glamorous Algonquin Roundtable of Manhattan writers and playwrights.
 I can relate to all of that but the fame and the lifelong journey to blindness.
-I believe he was likely the best writer of the gang that gathered in the Algonquin Hotel in the 1930s, and I made my own ...
+I believe he was likely the best writer of the gang that gathered in the Algo...

 Comments